Undertaking the Long Paper (page 2)

 - Text on Screen vs. Type on Paper: Which is Easier to Remember?

-- Craft a Paper Quiver and Arrows
+- Make a Paper Chain

 It happens to every student at some point or another.
 A large research paper or project is assigned, with a due date several weeks or months ahead, and she feels like she has all the time in the world to get it done.
 But, slowly but surely, the due date approaches.
 Sometimes students feel too intimidated by the enormity of the task to get started.
 Others think they can cobble it together at the last minute.
 But one thing's for sure: to succeed on a long paper assignment, students will need to make a plan, and stick to it!